taosdata/TDengine/docs/en/02-intro.md

 - **[Easy Data Analytics](https://tdengine.com/tdengine/time-series-data-analytics-made-easy/)**: Through super tables, storage and compute separation, data partitioning by time interval, pre-computation and other means, TDengine makes it easy to explore, format, and get access to data in a highly efficient way.

-- **Enterprise Ready** It supports backup, multi-cloud/multi-region database replication, VPC peering and IP whitelisting.
+- **Enterprise Ready**: It supports backup, multi-cloud/multi-region database replication, VPC peering and IP whitelisting.

 With TDengine cloud, the **total cost of ownership of your time-series data platform can be greatly reduced**.